Alcohol Effects On The Stomach And Intestines

 Acid Reflux – this is perhaps the most common alcohol-related disease of the digestive system.
 Consumption of alcohol affects the muscle in the esophagus responsible for keeping the gastric acid from rising up.
 As a result, the drinker suffers from heartburn due to the reflux.

 Ulcers and Gastric Lesions – excessive alcohol consumption can actually lead to increased gastric acid production.
-Such increase can severely damage the mucosa which protects the stomach lining.
-Once damaged, you can suffer from gastritis, which causes vomiting, nausea and tears in the stomach that can result to bleeding and ulcers.
+Such an increase can severely damage the mucosa which protects the stomach lining.
+Once damaged, you can suffer from gastritis, which causes vomiting, nausea, and tears in the stomach that can result in bleeding and ulcers.
 Unfortunately, once the gastric acid production is upset, it cannot return to normal even if you stop drinking.
 You will suffer from digestive troubles for the rest of your life.

 Acute Gastric Mucosal Injury – health experts have proven that too much alcohol can inflame the mucosal lining of the stomach, which leads to gastric lesions and bleeding.

 Malabsorption of Nutrients – the intestines’ main responsibility is to absorb the nutrients from the food you eat.
-With alcoholism, this process again is disrupted resulting to reduced absorption of carbohydrates, proteins, fats,, thiamin, folic acid, vitamin B12.
+With alcoholism, this process again is disrupted resulting in reduced absorption of carbohydrates, proteins, fats, Xylose , thiamin, folic acid, vitamin B12.

 Cancer – although alcohol does not directly cause cancer, it works with carcinogens.
 The incidence of colon and rectal cancer is quite high among heavy alcohol drinkers.